-Stocks and shares ISAs also exist, allowing you to invest up to this annual allowance minus any amount you've already put in to a cash ISA that year - our guide explains how they work.
+Stocks and shares ISAs also exist, allowing you to invest up to this annual allowance minus any amount you've already put in to a cash ISA that year.

 The main perk of opening an ISA is that the interest you earn will be tax free so you get to keep the lot, but that doesn't mean they are always the best choice.

 If the ISA rates you find are much lower than competing normal savings accounts, you could look elsewhere.
 Remember, you'll need to find the net rate of each account, which is the rate you get after tax has been deducted; for example, if you pay 20% tax, the net rate of an account that pays 3.75% would be 3%.
 Compare this to the rates of the ISAs you find, and if the ISAs offer a better return, they're worth investing in.

 Our guide should answer any questions you might have about ISAs.

 Why a regular savings ISA?

 A regular saver will usually pay a fixed rate of interest over an agreed period as long as you pay into it once a month.
 The rates these accounts offer are often better than standard savings accounts and are especially useful if you want to save a little each month.